 This chapter was prepared per NEPA and the Council on Environmental Quality's NEPA Implementing Regulations.
 The existing (baseline) conditions of the affected environment provide a sound basis for plan formulation, as described in Chapter 4 and the impact analysis that is provided in Chapter 6.
-The description of the affected environment is used as the baseline to forecast the changes that would be expected without USACE action to address inefficiencies in the federal navigation system at Oakland Harbor.
-The topics in Chapter 6, where the environmental consequences of the future without-project (or no action) and future with-project alternatives are evaluated and compared, are structured to mirror the topics presented in this section.
+This description of the existing affected environment is used as the baseline to forecast the changes that would be expected in a future without action to address inefficiencies in the federal navigation system at Oakland Harbor.
+In Chapter 6, the environmental consequences of the future without-project (or no action) and future with-project alternatives are evaluated and compared.
+Chapter 6 is structured to mirror the resource sub-sectionspresented here.